Moments Economy Architecture Specification

 The Moments Economy establishes money as a function of coordination capacity rather than credit.
 Value derives from structural coherence rather than debt obligation.
 Humans retain authority and agency over all governance decisions; artificial systems contribute derivatively within auditable bounds.

-The Router provides shared moments and deterministic replay.
+The aQPU Kernel provides shared moments and deterministic replay.
 Shells and Archives provide verifiable records of circulation.
 Genealogies provide structural histories that can be independently confirmed.

 Under the capacity analysis in this document, scarcity of structural capacity is not a binding constraint.
-The central challenges are governance quality, registry integrity, and institutional design: how genealogies are constructed, how displacement is measured, and how programmes publish sufficient information for independent verification.
+The central challenges are governance quality, registry integrity, and institutional design: how byte logs are constructed, how frame commitments are published, how shell seals are verified, and how programmes expose sufficient information for independent replay.

-The technical substrate is available in open-source form.
-Implementation begins with the Router specification and reference implementation, the AIR coordination infrastructure, and the THM and Gyroscope frameworks for classification and measurement.
+The technical medium is available in open-source form.
+Implementation begins with the aQPU Kernel specification and reference implementation, the AIR coordination infrastructure, and the THM and Gyroscope frameworks for classification and measurement.

 Pilot programmes—including municipal experiments, NGO distribution channels, and research coordination initiatives—can be coordinated through AIR.
 Policy evaluation frameworks and economic modelling resources are available from the Gyro Governance research team.